Shakespeare by the Sea, Los Angeles

-Over the years, Shakespeare by the Sea has developed into a mid-sized arts organization with two core programs: the free summer repertory presented in San Pedro and then throughout the South Bay, Los Angeles and Orange County; and the Little Fish Theatre, a 60-seat black box theatre producing new, classic and contemporary works year-round in the downtown San Pedro Arts District.
+Over the years, Shakespeare by the Sea has developed into a mid-sized arts organization with two core programs: the free summer repertory presented in Long Beach and then throughout the South Bay, Los Angeles and Orange County; and the Little Fish Theatre, a 60-seat black box theatre producing new, classic and contemporary works year-round in Redondo Beach.

 Shakespeare by the Sea is supported by a combination of individual donations, government and arts program grants and corporate sponsorship.

 Founding members of Shakespeare by the Sea are Lisa Coffi, Stephanie Courtney and Keith Gotowicki.
-The organization is currently run by Lisa Coffi as Producing Artistic Director and Suzanne Dean as Development Director.
+The organization is currently run by Stephanie Coltrin and Suzanne Dean, Co-Artistic Directors.

 Shakespeare by the Sea, Los Angeles is listed as a Major Festival in the book Shakespeare Festivals Around the World by Marcus D. Gregio (Editor), 2004.